Best Resume Format for Any Job: Examples & Templates

 As seen in:*Foot Note

-In this guide, we’ll explore the best resume formats (chronological, functional and combination), detailing when to use each one to highlight your strengths.
+In this guide, we’ll review the most common resume formats and when to use each one to highlight your strengths.
+You can also explore our resume format examples to gather ideas for creating a polished resume that wins interviews.

 What Are the Top 3 Resume Formats?